reactwg/react-native-releases/docs/guide-release-process.md

 <figcaption>"1" workflow will commit the tag "v0.73.5" which will then trigger workflow "2" to actually publish the release to npm and relevent assets to Maven.</figcaption>
 </figure>

+> [!Tip]
+> Look under "All Branches" filter to find the publish job.
+It is not run on any "branch".
+CircleCI does not give a way to search for these jobs.

 ### Step 8: Verify Release

-Once the `publish_release` workflow is complete, verify the following
+Once the `publish_release` workflow is complete, verify the following:

 #### Verify NPM publishes